Kensukesuzuki1/Test/README.md

 # Test
-This repo was created to understand how to do branches and branch merges
+This repo was created to test various aspects of Github.
+This repository has been used to test, git terminal, branch merges/reconciliation, how to post repositories on websites.